Real Estate Landing Pages: How To Make Your Visitors Stay (and convert)

 All you have to do is give them something really interesting and valuable.

-For example, you could create an e-book that helps sellers prepare their home for selling.
+For example, you could create an e-book that helps sellers prepare their homes for sale.

 Or best practices for first-time homebuyers, or a series of short videos with tips for getting the best price.